portainer/portainer-docs/docs/v2.0-be/deploy/beinstallswarm.md

 hide: toc
 ---

-# :fontawesome-brands-docker: Deploying Portainer BE in Docker Swarm
+# :fontawesome-brands-docker: Deploying Portainer Business in Docker Swarm

 Portainer is comprised of two elements, the Portainer Server, and the Portainer Agent.
 Both elements run as lightweight Docker containers on a Docker engine or within a Swarm cluster.
 Due to the nature of Docker, there are many possible deployment scenarios, however, we have detailed the most common below.
 Please use the scenario that matches your configuration.